fair-acc/opencmw-cpp/README.md

 }
 ```

-These services can be accessed using OpenCMW's own [ClientPublisher](DataSourceExample.cpp)
+These services can be accessed using OpenCMW's own [ClientContext](DataSourceExample.cpp)
 client that queries or subscribes using one of the highly-optimised binary, JSON or other wire-formats and [ZeroMQ](https://zeromq.org/)-
 or RESTful (HTTP)-based high-level protocols, or through a simple RESTful web-interface that also provides simple
 'get', 'set' and 'subscribe' functionalities while developing, for testing, or debugging: